travetto/travetto/docs/MILESTONES.md

 * Removed all `plugin-*.js` files as in lieu of exposing a `main` function in the target files.
 * Removed almost all `*.js` files in the test folders, in lieu of exposing `main` functions.
 Tests no longer auto execute on import.

+#### Generator Simplification
+* Moved away from using yeoman due to dependency bloat, and went with a simple `@travetto/cli` based solution.
+Can be invoked with `npx @travetto/scaffold`

 ### Non-Breaking Changes

 #### Standard dependency upgrades